-A user who attempts to open or access a protected file will be prompted to provide account information.
+A user who attempts to open or access a protected file will be prompted to provide account information (FileMaker clients only) or will be authenticated with their Claris ID account (Claris clients only).
 If the privilege set for the user or group does not permit the type of extended privilege access the user is requesting, the user will get an error indicating that they cannot access the file in that way.

-All extended privileges except fmreauthenticate10 are disabled by default, even in the Full Access privilege set.
+All extended privileges except fmreauthenticate10 (FileMaker Pro only) are disabled by default, even in the Full Access privilege set.